 Each of those pieces of information can be measured in a concrete way.
 They might not be perfect — surveys can easily be skewed by the way questions are asked or who you invite to respond — but even so, these methods give you a measurable benchmark to start with.

-Plus, when you compare the more subjective metrics like ratings and reviews to your concrete data points like point of sale data, you can begin to see a clearer picture of how your restaurant operations are working.
+When you compare the more subjective metrics like ratings and reviews to your concrete data points like point of sale data, you can begin to see a clearer picture of how your restaurant operations are working.

 In most businesses, we call these KPIs or key performance indicators.
 They are insights that tell us how business is doing and help us make better business decisions.

-How you collect restaurant data
+How to collect your restaurant's data

 The data you need depends on the question you’re trying to answer.
 If you want to increase revenue, for instance, you need to look at your financial data (like profit margins on menu items) plus metrics that tell you about how customers interact with your restaurant.
 Start broad, then narrow it down to the pieces of information that give you the most actionable insights.